 Preschool to Kindergarten Children 3-6 Years

-The Primary program at Butler Montessori provides a nurturing environment for harnessing your young child’s once-in-a-lifetime ability to absorb information and support his or her natural drive for independence.
+The Primary program at Butler Montessori provides a nurturing environment for harnessing your preschool to kindergarten child’s once-in-a-lifetime ability to absorb information and support his or her natural drive for independence.

 Between the ages of 3 and 6, your child has the extraordinary ability to absorb information and concepts from his or her surroundings like a sponge.
 The Primary program at Butler Montessori is designed to meet the needs of your child during this crucial phase of rapid intellectual development.